 2. Garrett ACE 400: A Quick introduction

 The ACE 400 is the top in line to ACE Series.
 It is the upgraded version of the ACE 350 which is now discontinued.
 It is a quality built highly professional metal detector yet it doesn’t break the bank.
 It is very much affordable and offers such great features that are not to be missed at any cost.
-It the perfect metal detector best suited to the mid-range detectorist and is able to hunt coins, jewelry, relics, and gold.
+It the perfect metal detector best suited to the mid-range detectorist and can hunt coins, jewelry, relics, and gold.

 The ACE 400 has a variety of features including wireless target Identification, Iron Audio, notch discrimination, and a lightweight build.
 It’s also available, like other ACE versions, for a very affordable price.
-It features the 0-99 scale digital target identification.owing to this feature the ACE 400 will tell you whether the target is silver or gold and whether a penny is a copper or iron.
+It features the 0-99 scale digital target identification.owing to this feature the ACE 400 will tell you whether the target is silver or gold and whether a penny is copper or iron.
 Iron Audio is an amazing ability to have in a cheap detector of this kind.

 Garrett ACE 300 VS Garrett ACE 400: Head on Comparison on Different Features